xalkan/resume/Readme.md

 **Responsibilities**

-- Work on a suite of products to support the hyper-growth of company’s businesses in 8 countries.
+- Work on a suite of products to support the hyper-growth of the company's businesses in 16 countries.
-- Develop features for various full stack apps using typescript, node express, angular and MySQL.
+- Develop features for various full stack apps using node.js stack: javascript, typescript, node express, angular.
+- Participate in sprint planning, feature planning and e ort estimation with the product team.
+- Participate in design & architecture sessions for data-intensive and scalable node.js apps using PostgreSQL, MySQL, MongoDB and redis databases.
-- Do test driven development using Jest, Mocha chai and Jasmine.
+- Do test driven development using node.js testing packages such as Jest, Mocha chai and Jasmine.
+- Develop data layers using node.js packages such as Prisma & Sequelize.
-- Work with tools such as Docker, CircleCI, Redis, Amazon Web Services EC2/ECR/ECS/S3.
+- Work with tools such as Docker, CircleCI, Amazon Web Services EC2/ECR/ECS/S3/RDS to create deployment environments and pipelines for node.js web apps.
+- Ensure code quality standards for javascript & typescript by de ning processes such as automated test suites, code reviews, pull request work ow, linters and code formatters.
-- Work with distributed teams in Romania and Pakistan.
+- Work with remote distributed teams in Romania and Pakistan.

 **Achievements**